donate110/Rettiwt-API/README.md

 - `const rettiwt = new Rettiwt()` (for 'guest' authentication)
 - `const rettiwt = new Rettiwt({ apiKey: API_KEY })` (for 'user' authentication)

-The Rettiwt class has three members:
+The Rettiwt class has four members:

+- `dm` member, for accessing resources related to direct messages.
 - `list` memeber, for accessing resources related to lists.
 - `tweet` member, for accessing resources related to tweets.
 - `user` member, for accessing resources related to users.